pblischak/fluidigm2purc/README.md

 The inclusion of `PEAR` is somewhat experimental because we haven't used it in the past.
 It ostensibly does trimming and merging of reads.
-However, when one paired read is removed, the other one may not be thrown out too (like with sickle), so the non-combined reads may not match up.
+However, when one paired read is removed, the other one may not be thrown out too (like with Sickle), so the non-combined reads may not match up.
 We have to test this out more.

 ### Running `fluidigm2purc`